mainwp/mainwp-child/readme.txt

 = 3.2 - 10-26-16 =
 * Fixed: An issue with installing plugins and themes on HTTP Basic Authentication protected sites
 * Fixed: An issue with Themes search on the Auto Update themes page
-* Fixed: An issue with getting child site favicon
+* Fixed: An issue with getting the child site favicon
 * Fixed: An issue where BackUpWordPress schedules couldn't be found
-* Fixed: An issue with recording BackWPup, BackUpWordPress and BackupBuddy backups for Client Reports
+* Fixed: An issue with recording BackWPup, BackUpWordPress, and BackupBuddy backups for Client Reports
 * Fixed: An issue with dismissing warning message if the WordPress All Import plugin is installed
 * Fixed: An issue with publishing Drafts from the Post Plus extension
 * Added: Support for the new Edit User feature